AshishBamba05/histbytz-app/README.md

 The app maps your input to a **relevant historical period** and a **specific U.S. event**, providing clear, concise context.

-**IMPORTANT UPDATE**: Our app can now provide intelligent "Did you mean?" suggestions to reroute user's request in case of keyword mistypes in search bar.
+**NEW**: HistBytz can now provide intelligent "Did you mean?" suggestions to reroute user's request in case of keyword mistypes in search bar.

 ---